archivesspace/archivesspace/plugins/README.md

     plugins/local/frontend/locales/en.yml

 This is a general rule.
 That is, to override behavior, rather then extend it, match the path to the file that contains the behavior to be overridden.

+** Adding your own branding

 Another example, to override the branding of the staff interface, add your own template at:

     plugins/local/frontend/views/site/_branding.html.erb